gist-rs/book/src/hello/mod.md

 # Goals

-- Provide enjoyable learning path `Rust`, `Wasm` level by level.
+- 🎄 Provide smoothed `Rust`, `Wasm` learning curve by stack up working examples.
-- Provide from Working examples along with informative comments.
+- 🛣 Provide shorten `happy case` examples (failure case is optional).
-- No `teach by errors`, only shortest and happy case.
+- 🏔 Provide 5 levels to climb up, focus sort by most use.

 # Non-Goals

-- Cover all topics and details, only important gists.
+- We won't cover all topics and details, focus only a must gists.

 # Index